 Then, you will need to feed yourself and your family.

 If financial systems are disabled for a prolonged period of time, your emergency cash might not last.
 That is why we also recommend that you keep an emergency food supply on hand, so you can feed your family in times of crisis.
 A 3-month supply for each adult in the household is a good place to start.

 With a supply of emergency food and a backup file of your important records, your family could fare pretty well while chaos ensues at the grocery store or the bank.
 But what if a Black Swan event hit your local water or electric company?

 You'll need power.

 Although cyber-attacks on utilities have not yet led to systems failure or physical damage, what if a Black Swan attack took out the electricity?
 Your family can be prepared for this scenario with a supply of 100-hour candles, flashlights, and backup batteries.
 An emergency radio is also wise to have available.
 Eventually, the batteries on your electronic devices will wear out, and an emergency radio can keep you connected to important updates.
 For longer-term power outages, a solar-powered generator, or other backup generator keeps your family powered-up and more comfortable.

 Don't forget the water.

 To survive, you need food and water.
 For your water supply, a gravity-fed water purification system is a must-have.
-On a day-to-day basis, you should already be using a purification system that removes up to 99.9999% of toxins and contaminants from your drinking water source.
-For more on that, see last week's Survival Scout and click here.
+On a day-to-day basis, you should already be using a purification system that reduces up to 99.9999% of toxins and contaminants from your drinking water source.

 Perhaps the scariest aspect of a Black Swan event is that it's unpredictable.
 Taking precautionary measures to make sure you and your family thrive in a crisis means that, even if you can't see the problem coming, you are ready to face it head-on.
 Create a survival plan with your family, and enjoy the peace of mind that comes with being prepared.